clintaire/PyGCA/README.md

 > [!NOTE]
-> You can modify PyGC’s behavior to handle special cases or focus on specific operator categories.
+> You can modify PyGCA’s behavior to handle special cases or focus on specific operator categories.
 To run only the arithmetic or comparison checks, you can adjust configuration files or pass custom flags during execution

 **To only check for Arithmetic Operators**